NCAS-CMS/cfa-conventions/source/cfa.md

 definition.

-The fragments are organised into an orthogonal multidimensional array with the same number of dimensions as the aggregated data.
-Therefore each aggregated dimension has a corresponding *fragment dimension* whose size is the number of fragments along an aggregated dimension, and this size must be no greater than the aggregated dimension size.
-For instance, if an aggregated dimension of size 100 has been fragmented into three fragments spanning 20 values each and one fragment spanning 40 values, then the corresponding fragment dimension will have size 4.
-An aggregated dimension of any size may be associated with a fragment dimension of size 1.
+The fragments are organised into an orthogonal multidimensional array with the same number of dimensions, called *fragment dimensions", as the aggregated data.
+The size of a fragment dimension is the number of fragments that span its corresponding aggregated dimension.
+For instance, if an aggregated dimension of size 100 has been fragmented into three fragments spanning 20 values each and one fragment spanning 40 values, then the corresponding fragment dimension will have size 4;
+and an aggregated dimension of any size may be associated with a fragment dimension of size 1.

-The definitions of the fragments and the instructions on how to aggregate them are provided by the `aggregated_data` attribute.
-This attribute takes a string value, the string being comprised of blank-separated elements of the form `"term: variable"`, where `term` is a case-insensitive keyword that identifies a particular aggregation instruction, and `variable` is the name of a variable that configures that instruction for each fragment.
+The definitions of the fragments and the instructions on how to aggregate them are provided by the **`aggregated_data`** attribute.
+This attribute takes a string value comprising blank-separated elements of the form `"term: variable"`, where `term` is a case-insensitive keyword that identifies a particular aggregation instruction, and `variable` is the name of a variable that configures that instruction for each fragment.
 The order of elements is not significant.

-A variable referenced by the `aggregated_data` attribute must span only the fragment dimensions in the same relative order as the aggregated dimensions, with the possibility of extra trailing dimensions if these are allowed by the aggregation instruction.
+A variable referenced by the **`aggregated_data`** attribute must span the fragment dimensions in the same relative order as the aggregated dimensions with the possibility of extra trailing dimensions if these are allowed by the aggregation instruction.
+No other dimensions may be spanned by variables acting as aggregation instructions.

-The terms of the aggregation instructions, with descriptions of their variables, are as follows:
+An aggregation instruction `term` may be standardized or non-standardized, with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.
+The standardized aggregation instruction terms, some of which are mandatory, are:

 `index`

 * For each fragment, identifies its position in the orthogonal multidimensional array of fragments.

+* This term must be defined.

 * Names the integer-valued variable containing the indices of each fragment along the fragment dimensions.
 For each fragment, this